vfayosp/project_aidl2022/README.md

   <img src="https://user-images.githubusercontent.com/93614965/157317303-c9c03be7-a87a-4b27-8af3-d79e1db43146.png" alt="results"/>
 </p>

 Here we can also see that applying GCN our model improved considerably.
-But, in contrasts with the previous model, in this case, adding attention did outperformed, even if just a little, just the FM with GCN.
-The structure of our data here helped giving attention to the nodes that were closer.
+In this case, adding attention outperformed the other approaches, slightly improving the metrics.
+The structure of our data here helped giving weighted attention to the neighbor nodes.

 ### Comparison against previous research

-We have compared our drug-disease results with previous research already done using the same data input.
+We have compared our drug-disease results with previous research already done [8] using the same data input.
 Even the same data was used, we have to consider that different cleaning constraints may have been applied to the data, in terms of removing duplicates or requiring a minimum number of interactions by protein/drug, for each of the datasets.

 <div align="center"> <table>
 <thead>
   <tr>
     <th></th>
-    <th colspan="2">Drug disease without context</th>
+    <th colspan="2" align="center">Drug disease without context</th>
-    <th colspan="2">Drug disease with protein intersection</th>
+    <th colspan="2" align="center">Drug disease with protein intersection [8]</th>
   </tr>
 </thead>
 <tbody>